near/docs/docs/tutorials/test-your-smart-contracts.md

 ## Step 4 - Make a simple UI

-All the blockchain work is done.
 Congratulations!
+All of your blockchain work is done!

-Let's make a very simple JavaScript user interface (UI).
+Now, lets make a very simple JavaScript user interface (UI).
 We'll initialize the pieces we need to interact with the smart contract, then we'll write a few functions that will allow us to interact with a canvas to save coordinates to the blockchain using the smart contract we wrote above.

 > In the file `src/main.js`
 > - Replace the values of `viewMethods` and `changeMethods` (lines 17 & 18) with our new smart contract methods.